 Your website is a bunch of codes and files.
 When you have unclean code, you will inadvertently affect your site’s performance especially if one file conflicts with another file’s code.
 This is especially true in WordPress plugins.
 People install plugins left and right without realizing some don’t play well with others and can even cause their site to slow down.

-5 Easy Ways To Improve Your Site’s Speed ( Increase Website Speed)
+5 Easy Ways To Improve Your Site Speed

 You don’t need to feel down and dejected if your website’s running slow.
 It’s not the end of the world.
 Even if you don’t have a technical bone in your body, you can still get it done.